 The FastqReader class works similar to FastaReader.
-It reads a Fastq file and generates an iterator over SequenceWithQualities objects.
+It reads a Fastq file and generates an iterator over SequenceWithQualities objects or a faster, simpler iterator of tuples.

-class HTSeq.FastqReader (filename_or_sequence, qual_scale="phred")

-As daughter class of FileOrSequence, FastaReader can be instantiated with either a filename, or with a sequence.
+class HTSeq.FastqReader (filename\or\sequence, qual\scale="phred", raw\iterator=False) As daughter class of FileOrSequence, FastaReader can be instantiated with either a filename, or with a sequence.
 See FileOrSequence for details.